Zoran Music in Ljubljana

 Antikvitete Novak galerija

-Einladung - Zoran Music in Laibach
+Invitation - Zoran Music in Ljubljana

-…. …………….
-Like few other artists, Music, through its life and its art, unites the qualities of the Adriatic Alpine region, whose fate today moves all hearts.
-Born in Gorizia before the First World War and raised in the area around Trieste, moved to Styria and Carinthia at a young age, then educated at the Academy in Zagreb, from where he visited Vienna and Prague, and finally in Venice only as an artist Potency recognized, he is a child of our space.
-The motifs of Veneto and Dalmatia’s art territory and the aesthetics of the Byzantine tradition of these eastern territories formed the basis of his art.
-From there his interest extended to Madrid and finally to Paris, which he chose as the main residence next to Venice after the Second World War.
-From the Central European he became a European and developed his strongest forces in the polarity of Western and Eastern Europe.
+………………..Like few other artists, Music unites through his life and art the qualities of the Adriatic Alpine region, whose fate today moves all hearts.
+Born in Gorizia before the First World War, he grew up in the Trieste area, moved to Styria and Carinthia at a young age, then trained at the Academy in Zagreb, from where he visited Vienna and Prague, and finally recognized in Venice for his artistic potential, he is a child of our region.
+The motifs of the artistic territory of Veneto and Dalmatia and the aesthetics of the Byzantine tradition of these eastern territories formed the basis of his art.
+From there his interest extended to Madrid and finally to Paris, which, along with Venice, he chose as his main residence after the Second World War.
+From a Central European he became a European and developed his strongest powers in the polarity of Western and Eastern Europe.

-Siegbert Metelko (from the catalog ALBERTINA 1992/93)
+Siegbert Metelko ( from the catalog ALBERTINA 1992/93)

 “Mušič and Peter Handke

-Philosopher and human
+Philosopher and man

-Metelko, otherwise collector and music expert, offers isolated insights into the artist’s biography and describes how Mušič was arrested in 1944 by the Gestapo in Venice, from where she deported him first to the Rižarna concentration camp in Trieste and then to Dachau.
-He also recalls Mušič’s friendship with François Mitterrand, who both had a similar view of history, politics and art (the French President awarded him the Knight of the Legion of Honor award). ”
+Metelko, otherwise a collector and music expert, offers isolated glimpses into the artist’s biography, describing how Mušič was arrested by the Gestapo in Venice in 1944, from where they deported him first to the Rižarna concentration camp in Trieste and then to Dachau.
+He also recalls Mušič’s friendship withFrançoisMitterrand, both of whom shared a similar outlook on history, politics, and art (the French president honored him by making him a Knight of the Legion of Honor). “

 >>To the original article